dramf/ichat/README.md

-# ichat
+# iChat
-Demo Messager in Cupertino style for iOS.
+Demo Messenger in Cupertino style for iOS, works on Flutter and FireBase.